wnanbei/direwolf/docs/articles/installation.md

 permalink: /docs/installation
 ---

-The easist way to install direwolf is to use `go get`:
+The easiest way to install direwolf is to use `go get`:

 ```text
 go get github.com/wnanbei/direwolf
 ```

-**Note: Please make sure that `GOPATH` and other environment have been setted before installation.**
+**Note: Please make sure that `GOPATH` and other environment have been set before installation.**

 ## Install the Specified Version